-Replication will be supported over IP and FC transport and as usual it comes without buying additional licenses.
+Replication will be supported over IP only and as usual it comes without buying additional licenses.
 This is a huge plus, I go nuts if I see grey checkboxes that are not clickable only if you pay.
 Already procured and running Nimble systems will get the feature too.

 In current readyness VMware, MSSQL+Windows are supported, but they have sketched plans to support Oracle as soon as possible.
 No surprise if solution need a wuorum/witness which must – capitals – reside at third location.
 Not much information is available if this is an appliance or something as an installable component for Linux/Windows – this latter one would be similar to the arbiter of Simplivity.

 Replication can be configured per volume basis, I don’t even understand why would it be in any other way.

 In a sync partnership, host on both sides can use the same volumes and the paths for the storage connectivity is controlled by ALUA integration, setting the active path to the volume which holds the ownership of that volume.
 If failure happens will put the previously “unused” paths into active state.